 - What’s on in Vesterålen

-The Norwegian National or Constitution Day is held in nearly every Norwegian village, town and city on the 17th May and is a big celebration.
+- The Norwegian National or Constitution Day is held in nearly every Norwegian village, town and city on the 17th of May and is a big celebration.

 To use this map, expand it using the square symbol on the top right-hand side and then look to the key on the left-hand side.
 By clicking each location you will find the corresponding position on the map.